How do you take a bath in Korea?

 Because I didn’t have co-teacher to help me shop, I went along with them.

-Expat life: When loneliness calls, sometimes to your expat community for safety.
+Expat life in Korea: When loneliness calls, your expat community helps.

 When you’re feeling panic, lost and lonely in a foreign country you’ve just moved to, building a bridge to familiarity and support is key.